aueda/maoli.js/README.md

 maoli.js
 ========

-JavaScript help library for common brazilian business rules
+JavaScript helper library for common brazilian business rules like CPF and CNPJ